SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Feedback_Tutorial.md

 # Improving anomaly detection using feedback

 DataMiner's [Behavioral Anomaly Detection](xref:Working_with_behavioral_anomaly_detection) automatically detects when a parameter in your system is behaving in an unexpected way.
-It does this by modeling the behavior of a parameter based on its recent history, and generating a suggestion event or alarm when the behavior of the parameter deviates significantly from that model.
-However, in some cases, DataMiner may not work optimally out of the box and, for example, it may generate an anomaly too quickly.
+It does this by modeling the behavior of the parameter based on its recent history, and generating a suggestion event or alarm when that behavior deviates significantly from that model.
+However, in some cases, DataMiner may not work optimally out of the box and it may, for example, generate an anomaly too quickly.
 In this tutorial we will learn how to improve the detection of new anomalies by providing feedback on detected anomalies.

 This tutorial does not require any prior knowledge of anomaly detection in DataMiner.
-However, if you want to learn more about its basic features and how to configure alarming based on detected anomalies, we recommend you to complete the tutorial [Detecting anomalies with DataMiner](xref:Anomaly_Tutorial).
+However, if you want to learn more about its basic features and how to configure alarming based on anomalies, we recommend you to complete the tutorial [Detecting anomalies with DataMiner](xref:Anomaly_Tutorial).

-By default, behavioral anomaly detection is enabled for on trended parameters.
+By default, behavioral anomaly detection is enabled on trended parameters.
 As in the tutorial [Detecting anomalies with DataMiner](xref:Anomaly_Tutorial) we will use [history sets](xref:How_to_use_history_sets_on_a_protocol_parameter) to simulate parameters with historical trend data.
 The parameters used in this tutorial have trending enabled by default.

 Estimated duration: 25 minutes

 TODO: let someone else estimate too

 TODO: probably also refer to some docs page on feedback?

 ## Prerequisites